How-to: AAM 11.5" GM Axle Rebuild and

 than the Dana units.
 However, like every axle type, the critical, adjustments remain the same and in this

 sequence: 1) pinion depth into the housing, 2) pinion bearing preload, 3) differential/ring gear backlash, and 4)

 carrier bearing preload.

-AAM units require some specialty tools.
-In this step-by-step coverage of
+The AAM units require some specialty tools.
+In the Vimeo On Demand streaming rental's step-by-step coverage of

 the ring-and-pinion gearset change, tools play an important part.
 Some tools are

 improvised—a few will require willingness to invest in

 rental will serve as a guide for these

 Skill level required: Familiarity with gear mechanisms and ability to follow technical

 Needed tooling: Specialty tools required—consider the cost before taking on this kind of project.
 The